caltechlibrary/turf/README.md

 There are several hundred thousand records in [https://caltech.tind.io](https://caltech.tind.io).
 Some of the records contain links to other web resources.
 As a matter of regular maintenance, the links need to be checked periodically for validity, and preferably also updated to point to new destinations if the referenced resources have been relocated.

 Turf is a small program that downloads records from [https://caltech.tind.io](https://caltech.tind.io), examines each one looking for URLs, deferences any found, and then finally prints a list of records together with old and new URLs.
 By default, if not given an explicit search string, Turf will do a search for all records that have one or more URLs in MARC field 856.
 Alternatively, it can be given a search query on the command line; in that case, the string should be a complete search URL as would be typed into a web browser address bar (or more practically, copied from the browser address bar after performing some exploratory searches in [https://caltech.tind.io](https://caltech.tind.io).
-Finally, as another alternative, it can read MARC XML input from a file when given the `-f` option.
+Finally, as another alternative, it can read MARC XML input from a file when given the `-f` option (`/f` on Windows).

 ✺ Installation instructions
 ---------------------------